Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Miami is 1-2 overall, with two wins against the spread, in away games.

-- This season, in three road games, Miami has hit the over twice.
+- This season, in three road games, Miami has gone over the total twice.

 Powered by Data Skrive.